chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

 ## CoreUI as Requirement in `composer.json`

-To build CoreUI please require CoreUI in your `composer.json`:
+To build CoreUI please require CoreUI in your `composer.json` (if not yet sone so):

 `composer require coreui/coreui`